 We left the field to watch the enchanting spectacle from a distance and get an overall view of the balloons in all their glory.
 Our timing was perfect because the music started to build up to a choreographed finale.

 Check out the latest Filzmoos hotel rates and availability

-I didn’t know anything like Filzmoos Balloon Festival existed until I saw this magical event for myself.
+I didn’t know anything like Filzmoos Balloon Week existed until I saw this magical event for myself.
 I’ll now be on the look out for more events like this.
-Have you been to a balloon festival?
-Where did you see the balloons light up the night?
+Have you been to a balloon festival or seen hot air balloons light up the night sky?